phoneboy/phoneboy.github.io/_posts/2016-12-14-which-comes-first-the-ports-or-the-application-id.md

 For some applications, the act of opening up ports was complicated because the ports were determined dynamically.
 A good example of a classic protocol that does this is FTP.
 There were others, of course, but this was common back in the 1990s and is still used today.
 Check Point (and other vendors) had to have intelligence built into their product to account for FTP and a number of other protocols.

 And then web-based applications became a thing.
 Now, if you're allowing web traffic with no further classification, you might as well have an open firewall, because for all intents and purposes, it is.
-Even a single IP can host many different websites (some good, some now).
+Even a single IP can host many different websites (some good, some not).
 And, of course, the content of a "good" website could also be "bad" at times.
 This created a clear need to control based not only on ports and IPs, but on other elements.

 Enter Palo Alto Networks, who in 2007 released the first version of their product that is built around applications versus IP and ports.
 To be clear, this wasn't a new concept as firewalls have been doing this in some capacity for years.
 However, Palo Alto's approach resonated with customers, they gained market share, and other vendors started implementing similar technology.